Doctrina Christiana: Extant print copies

 Page from the Doctrina Christiana en lengua española y tagala, 1593.
 From the Rosenwald Collection, Library of Congress.

 As for the Tagalog Doctrina, apart from the copy in the Library of Congress in Washington, DC, there are no other known copies in existence today.
-Both the quality of the paper, age, natural agents and disasters such as earthquakes and fires all contributed to the disappearance of most printed copies.
+The quality of the paper, age, natural agents and disasters such as earthquakes and fires all contributed to the disappearance of most printed copies.
 The only known existing copies of early Philippine books are those sent to Europe during the 16th, 17th, and 18th centuries, which may lie uncatalogued in some library.

 Such was the case for the copy sent to Philip II of Spain by the Governor-General Dasmariñas in 1593.
 This is believed to be the same copy that reappeared in 1946 in the possession of a Parisian bookseller and collector who specialised in Pacific imprints.
 William H. Schab, a New York City dealer, purchased the book and took it to the United States, where he resold it to Lessing J. Rosenwald, who in turn presented it to the Library of Congress where it remains today.

 The only known surviving copy of the Chinese version is stored at Biblioteca Vaticana, as Jesús Gayo Aragón indicated in this 1951 edition of the text.
-Sometimes though, this Doctrina in Chinese has been confused with the Rectificación y Mejora de Principios Naturales (天主教真傳實錄), by Juan Cobo, published posthumously in 1593, Manila.
+Sometimes, however, this Doctrina in Chinese has been confused with the Rectificación y Mejora de Principios Naturales (天主教真傳實錄), by Juan Cobo, published posthumously in 1593, Manila.
 The only extant copy of this last book is in the Biblioteca Nacional in Madrid.
 It was republished in a trilingual edition by Fidel Villarroel in 1986.